LeetLLM

 Local LLM DeploymentSpeculative Decoding

-A warehouse associate on the night shift scans a damaged box and needs the exact merchant return policy and carrier exception rules right now.
-The handheld scanner has spotty signal, the policy contains pricing tiers that the merchant considers confidential, and the company policy forbids sending customer or merchant data to any cloud service after 10 pm.
-A 70B model in the cloud isn't an option.
-The only workable path is a small, specialized model that lives on the device itself.
+A field technician on the night shift scans a damaged pump and needs the exact maintenance policy and vendor exception rules right now.
+The handheld scanner has spotty signal, the policy contains pricing tiers that the facility considers confidential, and company policy forbids sending facility or incident data to a cloud service for this route.
+A cloud-only assistant isn't an option.
+If deterministic lookup is insufficient and a generative path is justified, a small specialized model must run on the device itself.

 Start from the constraint, not the model size

-Most teams still start by asking "what is the smallest model that fits in 4 GB?"
-The better question for edge work is "what job must this device do offline, and what is the maximum power and heat budget the hardware will allow for ten straight minutes of use?"
+Rather than starting with "what is the smallest model that fits in 4 GB?", start edge work with "what job must this device do offline, and what latency, power, and heat budget must it hold during a sustained test?"

 Job on deviceLatency targetPrivacy needTypical model class